The government, as part of it’s July Stimulus Plan , has announced a Stay and Spend Scheme.

 - accommodation in hotels, guest houses, B&Bs

 - caravan and camping parks, and holiday camps.

 - Sale of Food and drinks (excluding alcohol) served in a café, restaurant, hotel or pub may also qualify for relief.
 (Not takeaway)

-To be eligible – the service provider will need to be registered for VAT and will also have to apply to Revenue to become an “eligible service provider”
+To be eligible – a service provider will need to be registered for VAT and will also have to apply to Revenue to become an “eligible service provider”.